Bott manifolds with vanishing Futaki invariants for all K\"ahler classes: Toric geometry and convex polytopes

 Let $P$ be a full dimensional convex polytope in $M_\R$, and let $\mathcal V(P)$ be the set of all vertices of $P$.
 Here and hereafter, we assume unless otherwise stated that all polytopes are full dimensional convex polytopes.
 Two convex polytopes $P_1$ and $P_2$ are {\emph{combinatorially equivalent}} if there exists a bijective map $\varphi:\mathcal V(P_1)\to\mathcal V(P_2)$ which induces a well-defined map

 that preserves dimensions, intersections, and the face relation.
-For example, seven dimensional non-symmetric reflexive K\"ahler-Einstein moment polytope $P\subset M_\R$ with $64$ vertices used in \cite{OSY12} is combinatorially equivalent to $\D_3\times(\D_1)^4$, where $\D_n$ denotes the standard $n$-simplex.
+For example, there is a seven dimensional non-symmetric reflexive K\"ahler-Einstein moment polytope $P\subset M_\R$ with $64$ vertices used in \cite{OSY12}.
+This seven dimensional polytope $P$ is combinatorially equivalent to $\D_3\times(\D_1)^4$, where $\D_n$ denotes the standard $n$-simplex.

-Finally, we recall that an $n$-dimensional convex polytope $P$ in $ M_\R$ is {\emph{Delzant}} if it satisfies the following conditions: \begin{enumerate} \item[(i)] At each vertex $p$ of $P$, there are exactly $n$ edges $l_{p,1}, \ldots, l_{p,n}$ of $P$ emanating from $p$. \item[(ii)] Each edge $l_{p,k}$ in (i) is of the form $p+tu_k$ $(t\geqslant 0)$ with some primitive vector $u_k\in M$. \item[(iii)] For each vertex $p$, the primitive vectors $u_1, \ldots, u_n$ corresponding to the edges $l_{p,1}, \ldots, l_{p,n}$ generate the lattice $M$ over $\Z$. \end{enumerate} From these definitions, we readily obtain the following proposition. \begin{proposition}[Proposition $2.1.6$ in \cite{Bat98}, Proposition $1.3.4$ in \cite{Sat02}] Let $P_1$ and $P_2$ be lattice Delzant polytopes in $M_\R$.
+Finally, we recall that an $n$-dimensional convex polytope $P$ in $ M_\R$ is {\emph{Delzant}} if it satisfies the following conditions: \begin{enumerate} \item[(i)] At each vertex $p$ of $P$, there are exactly $n$ edges $l_{p,1}, \ldots, l_{p,n}$ of $P$ emanating from $p$. \item[(ii)] Each edge $l_{p,k}$ in (i) is of the form $p+tu_k$ $(t\geqslant 0)$ with some primitive vector $u_k\in M$. \item[(iii)] ~ For each vertex $p$, the primitive vectors $u_1, \ldots, u_n$ corresponding to the edges $l_{p,1}, \ldots, l_{p,n}$ generate the lattice $M$ over $\Z$. \end{enumerate} From these definitions, we readily obtain the following proposition. \begin{proposition}[Proposition $2.1.6$ in \cite{Bat98}, Proposition $1.3.4$ in \cite{Sat02}] Let $P_1$ and $P_2$ be lattice Delzant polytopes in $M_\R$.
 Let $\Sigma_{P_1}$ and $\Sigma_{P_2}$ be the associated normal fans in $N_{\R}$.
-Then the followings are equivalent. \begin{enumerate} \item[(a)] $P_1$ and $P_2$ are combinatorially equivalent. \item[(b)] $\Sigma_{P_1}$ and $\Sigma_{P_2}$ are combinatorially equivalent. \item[(c)] $\mathrm{PC}(\Sigma_{P_1})$ and $\mathrm{PC}(\Sigma_{P_2})$ are isomorphic. \end{enumerate} \end{proposition} For simplicity, we use $X_P$ to denote the projective toric variety associated with the normal fan $\Sigma_P$ of a Delzant polytope $P\subset M_\R$.
+Then, the followings are equivalent. \begin{enumerate} \item[(a)] $P_1$ and $P_2$ are combinatorially equivalent. \item[(b)] $\Sigma_{P_1}$ and $\Sigma_{P_2}$ are combinatorially equivalent. \item[(c)] $\mathrm{PC}(\Sigma_{P_1})$ and $\mathrm{PC}(\Sigma_{P_2})$ are isomorphic. \end{enumerate} \end{proposition} For simplicity, we use $X_P$ to denote the projective toric variety associated with the normal fan $\Sigma_P$ of a Delzant polytope $P\subset M_\R$.